Dj5822/E7gearScoreCalculator/README.md

 ## How to run the script

-1) Make sure Poetry is installed.
+1) Make sure the latest version of Python and Poetry is installed.

 2) Execute the following command: `poetry run project`